Amalgamated Bank Sells 1,132 Shares of Keysight Technologies, Inc. (NYSE:KEYS)

-Amalgamated Bank cut its stake in Keysight Technologies, Inc. (NYSE:KEYS – Get Rating) by 2.3% in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+Amalgamated Bank reduced its position in shares of Keysight Technologies, Inc. (NYSE:KEYS – Get Rating) by 2.3% in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission.
 The fund owned 48,788 shares of the scientific and technical instruments company’s stock after selling 1,132 shares during the quarter.
-Amalgamated Bank’s holdings in Keysight Technologies were worth $8,346,000 at the end of the most recent quarter.
+Amalgamated Bank’s holdings in Keysight Technologies were worth $8,346,000 as of its most recent filing with the Securities and Exchange Commission.

 A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
-Raleigh Capital Management Inc. boosted its position in Keysight Technologies by 227.8% during the 4th quarter.
-Raleigh Capital Management Inc. now owns 177 shares of the scientific and technical instruments company’s stock worth $30,000 after acquiring an additional 123 shares during the last quarter.
-Altshuler Shaham Ltd acquired a new position in Keysight Technologies during the 3rd quarter worth approximately $31,000.
-CoreCap Advisors LLC acquired a new position in Keysight Technologies during the 4th quarter worth approximately $32,000.
-U.S. Capital Wealth Advisors LLC acquired a new stake in shares of Keysight Technologies in the 4th quarter valued at approximately $33,000.
-Finally, CVA Family Office LLC boosted its holdings in shares of Keysight Technologies by 130.0% in the 3rd quarter.
-CVA Family Office LLC now owns 230 shares of the scientific and technical instruments company’s stock valued at $36,000 after buying an additional 130 shares during the last quarter.
+Raleigh Capital Management Inc. increased its stake in Keysight Technologies by 227.8% during the 4th quarter.
+Raleigh Capital Management Inc. now owns 177 shares of the scientific and technical instruments company’s stock worth $30,000 after purchasing an additional 123 shares in the last quarter.
+Altshuler Shaham Ltd acquired a new stake in shares of Keysight Technologies in the 3rd quarter valued at approximately $31,000.
+CoreCap Advisors LLC acquired a new stake in shares of Keysight Technologies in the 4th quarter valued at approximately $32,000.
+U.S. Capital Wealth Advisors LLC acquired a new stake in Keysight Technologies during the 4th quarter valued at $33,000.
+Finally, CVA Family Office LLC lifted its holdings in Keysight Technologies by 130.0% during the 3rd quarter.
+CVA Family Office LLC now owns 230 shares of the scientific and technical instruments company’s stock valued at $36,000 after purchasing an additional 130 shares during the last quarter.
 81.69% of the stock is owned by institutional investors.

 Keysight Technologies Trading Up 2.9 %